Melvin Edwards: Works

-Melvin Edwards: Works is the title of a solo art exhibition by American sculptor Melvin Edwards hosted at the Whitney Museum in New York in March 1970.
+Melvin Edwards: Works was a solo art exhibition by American sculptor Melvin Edwards shown at the Whitney Museum in New York in March 1970.
 The exhibition - the first solo show by an African-American sculptor at the Whitney - featured four abstract barbed wire and chain installation pieces created by Edwards.

 The show received little and negative critical attention immediately following its run but was defended later by other critics and cited as an influential exhibition for other African-American abstract artists.

 Background

 Melvin Edwards, an African-American artist primarily making abstract art, moved from Los Angeles to New York in January 1967.
 Edwards had first established himself as an artist on the west coast and was best known for his Lynch Fragments sculpture series.

 Curator Robert M. Doty of New York's Whitney Museum was familiar with Edwards's Lynch Fragments series and invited him to present an exhibition at the museum.
 Doty originally expected Edwards to show his Lynch Fragments works - abstract sculptures that explicitly reference African-American history in their titles and materials - but Edwards had stopped making new works for that series after moving to New York.
 Edwards said that Doty "reluctantly went along" with his choice to install several of his recently developed, minimalist–inspired barbed wire installations instead.
 After living in a farmhouse north of the city for several months with a significant amount of barbed wire on the property, Edwards had begun to create sculptural environments of barbed wire and chains strung in various forms and geometric shapes.

 At the time of the show, the Whitney had exhibited very few African-American artists in the museum; curator Catherine Craft has described Edwards's show as resulting "in part from the museum's efforts to make amends for largely excluding African Americans throughout its history."
 The exhibition was the first solo show by an African-American sculptor (Note: While Edwards was the first African-American sculptor to receive a solo exhibition at the Whitney, painter Al Loving was the first African-American artist overall, having staged a solo show at the museum in 1969.) in the Whitney's history.
 Edwards later withdrew in protest from an exhibition of art by African Americans curated by Doty at the Whitney after Doty rejected an essay Edwards wrote for the catalogue which focused on racial imbalances in the art world.